-Programs Designed to Address Unmet Needs in Infectious Diseases
+Programs Designed to Address Unmet Needs in Bacterial Infections and Rare Diseases

 Spero Therapeutics’ antibiotic pipeline is focused on areas for which the unmet medical need is greatest, the biological rationale for treatment is clear, and for which there are few approved therapies, or where the standard of care is suboptimal.